Pitch-Technologies/FedProClient/README.md

-# Federate Protocol Client (compatible with Pitch pRTI 5.5.11)
+# Federate Protocol Client

 _FedProClient_ is a set of Federate Protocol client libraries for C++ and Java.
-It aims to implement the HLA 4 Federate Protocol from the IEEE 1516-202X specification.
+It aims to implement the HLA 4 Federate Protocol from the IEEE 1516-2025 specification.

-Both the C++ and Java client libraries have two versions, which implement the HLA Evolved standard API (IEEE 1516-2010) and the draft HLA 4 standard API (IEEE 1516-202X), respectively.
+Both the C++ and Java client libraries have two versions, which implement the HLA Evolved standard API (IEEE 1516-2010) and the HLA 4 standard API (IEEE 1516-2025), respectively.

 ## Usage